bazelbuild/bazel/site/en/rules/deploying.md

 All rules available as a [Bazel module](https://bazel.build/docs/bzlmod#modules) from the [Bazel Central Registry (BCR)](https://github.com/bazelbuild/bazel-central-registry) should provide a Bazel test module under `tests/bcr/` that references the main module and exercises some basic functionality of the rules.
-This test should be included in source archives and is used by the BCR to determine compatibility of the rules with different Bazel and dependency versions.
+This test must be included in source archives and is used by the BCR to determine compatibility of the rules with different Bazel and dependency versions.
 See [bazel-central-registry#1302](https://github.com/bazelbuild/continuous-integration/issues/1302)